codedread/bitjs/README.md

 }
 ```

-The unarchivers also support streaming, if you are receiving the zipped file from a slow place (a Cloud API, for instance).
+The unarchivers also support progressively decoding while streaming the file, if you are receiving the zipped file from a slow place (a Cloud API, for instance).
 For example:

 ```javascript
 import { Unzipper } from './bitjs/archive/archive.js';